Shannon (horse): At two years: 1943-1944

-He won the 1943 AJC Two-year-old Handicap, the AJC Kirkham Stakes and the 1944 AJC Sires' Produce Stakes over seven furlongs.
-During the season he had seven race starts for three wins, three seconds and one unplaced run.
+Shannon won the 1943 AJC Two-year-old Handicap, the AJC Kirkham Stakes, and the 1944 AJC Sires' Produce Stakes over seven furlongs.
+During the season, he had seven starts for three wins, three seconds, and one unplaced run.

 At three years: 1944-1945

-In his first three-year-old start Shannon was unplaced in the STC Flying Handicap, but then won the Hobartville Stakes from a very good field before he finished unplaced in the Rosehill Guineas and AJC Derby.
-Shannon did not have another race start for ten months.
+In his first three-year-old start, Shannon was unplaced in the STC Flying Handicap, but then won the Hobartville Stakes from a very good field before he finished unplaced in the Rosehill Guineas and AJC Derby.
+He did not have start again for ten months.

 At four years: 1945-1946

-He started as a four-year-old, with 9 st 1 lb in the AJC Campbelltown Handicap over 6 furlongs, which he won at long odds.
+Shannon started as a four-year-old, with 9 st 1 lb in the AJC Campbelltown Handicap over 6 furlongs, which he won at long odds.
 Next he met and defeated the great mare Flight at even weights in the Tattersalls NSW Tramway Handicap.
 His win in the STC Hill Stakes made him the favourite for the AJC Epsom Handicap.
-After a good race, Shannon was the winner by a neck from Melhero, and Silent the same distance away in third place.
-After four starts and four wins for the season Flight relegated him into second place in the Craven Plate.
+Shannon was the winner by a neck from Melhero, with Silent the same distance away in third place.
+He scored four wins from four starts for the season before Flight relegated him into second place in the Craven Plate.
 Shannon was then spelled (rested) during the autumn and winter.

 At five years: 1946-1947

-As a five-year-old Shannon repeated his Campbelltown Handicap win carrying 9 st 11 lb and at his next start had a win in the Theo Marks Quality Handicap.
-Shannon is probably best remembered for not winning the Epsom Handicap that season, when he appeared to be unbeatable.
+As a five-year-old, Shannon repeated his Campbelltown Handicap win carrying 9 st 11 lb and at his next start had a win in the Theo Marks Quality Handicap.
+He is probably best remembered for not winning the Epsom Handicap that season, when he appeared to be unbeatable.
 As a short-priced favourite for the 1946 Epsom Handicap, Shannon missed the start and did not move from his starting position until the rest of the field had travelled about a hundred metres.
-Despite the setback his jockey, Darby Munro took off after the field and failed only by half a head to catch the winner Blue Legend, and just past the post he was in front.
-On his return to scale Munro was given a hostile reception for his ride in the race, it was later disclosed that the starter had failed to see that Shannon was not facing up.
+Despite the setback, his jockey, Darby Munro, took off after the field and failed only by half a head to catch winner Blue Legend and just past the post was in front.
+On his return to scale, Munro was given a hostile reception for his ride.
+It was later disclosed that the starter had failed to see that Shannon was not facing up.

 Two days later, he won the George Main Stakes in an Australasian record time of 1.34½ by six lengths from Flight with Magnificent a further four lengths away in third place.
-The next Saturday, Shannon defeated Flight in the King's Cup which included Russia, who won the Melbourne Cup four weeks later.
+The next Saturday, Shannon defeated Flight in the King's Cup, which included Russia, who won the Melbourne Cup four weeks later.